C-Roensholt/NLP-Sentiment-Analysis-in-Domain-Shift/README.md

-# Second Year Project - Group 4
+# Sentiment Analysis in Domain Shift

 #### Evaluating the affect of hand-crafted features in sentiment analysis